deye1986/AIVehicleRoutingBuddy/README.md

 - No overtaking logic (reserved for future implementation)
 - Best suited for circuit racing (not open-world navigation)
 - Collision avoidance not implemented
+- Brake zones to be implemented shortly

 ## License

 This project is provided as-is for educational and commercial use.
+No responsibility or accountability is taken for any damages and loss by the use of this software.
+As with all software use with caution.

-## Contributing
+## Contributing and public involvement

-Contributions welcome!
-Areas for improvement:

 - Overtaking behavior for multi-car races
 - Dynamic difficulty adjustment